Many children whine and cry and refuse to go to school after Tet. Should parents ignore or accompany their children?

 Normal but not underestimated

-Dr. Le Thi Ngoc Lan, lecturer of the Department of Psychology and Education, University of Education (University of Da Nang), said that it is normal for children not to want to return to school after Tet holiday, because during the long holiday, children get used to a comfortable lifestyle, having fun and being close to their families.
+Dr. Le Thi Ngoc Lan, lecturer of the Department of Psychology and Education , University of Education (University of Danang), said that it is normal for children not to want to return to school after Tet holiday, because during the long holiday, children get used to a comfortable lifestyle, having fun and being close to their families.
 Therefore, when returning to school, children need time to adapt again, especially preschool and primary school children.

-If the child is too scared or even panics, you can let him/her go to school for a short time and then gradually increase it, or even send him/her home early and try again the next day with an increased time.
+If your child is too scared or even panics, you can let him/her go to school for a short time and then gradually increase it, or even send him/her home early and try again the next day with an increased time.

 For older children, parents need to listen to their concerns, help them complete their homework, or talk to teachers to create conditions to help their children adapt quickly.

-The most important thing is that parents need to be calm, understanding, sharing, listening, and supporting so that children can return to school in a comfortable, pressure-free state of mind," said Dr. Lan.
+The most important thing is that parents need to be calm, understanding, sharing, listening, and supporting so that their children can return to school in a comfortable, pressure-free state of mind," said Dr. Lan.

 Teachers have many good "tricks"

-With many years of experience in the profession, Ms. Le Quang Nam Tran, manager and teacher of the Tre Tho nursery group (Cam Le district, Da Nang), shared that parents need to encourage and help children understand that going to school is necessary after the Tet holiday.
+With many years of experience in the profession, Ms. Le Quang Nam Tran, manager and teacher of the Tre Tho nursery group (Cam Le district, Da Nang ), shared that parents need to encourage and help children understand that going to school is necessary after the Tet holiday.

 "Parents should not lie to their children that they are just taking them out, to the supermarket or buying gifts, and then suddenly take them to school.
 Teachers also need to create a safe space where children can freely express their emotions, because being away from their mother's arms - the place that brings the safest feeling - is a big challenge for young children.